What is the Best Month to Go to Jerusalem?

 January - Although January is Jerusalem’s coldest month, it is still mild compared to climates in other parts of the world.
 Temperatures hover around 12°C and can even get as low as 4°C. January has an average of nine days of rain.
 Israeli Arbor Day (Tu b’Shvat) is marked by events and tours celebrating nature.
 This is the best season to try Israel’s famous citrus fruit, which comes into season in winter.
 If you want a laid-back, quiet trip, visit Jerusalem in January when there are fewer crowds and lower hotel rates.

 February - By February the weather has warmed up and most of the month you can expect clear skies with a chill in the air, and an average of eight days of rain.
 It has been known to snow in January and February (including in 2021).
 During the four-week-long Shaon Horef Festival, Jerusalem streets come alive with exciting cultural events.
-February is a great time to explore the surrounding area and see blooming wildflowers at the Darom Adom (Red South) festival in the northern Negev.
+February is a great time to explore the surrounding area and see blooming wildflowers at the Darom Adom (Red South) festival in northern Negev.
 If you travel south from Jerusalem in winter, be aware of flash floods and sinkholes that can happen in the Dead Sea region when there is heavy rain.
-Consider that when planning a tour to Masada or travelling to Ein Gedi.
+Consider that when planning a tour to Masada or traveling to Ein Gedi.

 Church of the Holy Sepulchre in winter.
 Photo credit: © Dmitry Mishin